 Working Software Over Comprehensive Documentation

-For the first value, we learn that working software comes before comprehensive documentation.
-Now, this doesn’t mean you can’t have any documentation, no matter what your development team tells you.
+For the first value, we learn that working software is prioritized over comprehensive documentation.

-As another example, you’ll need to document how to recreate a defect within the application.
 But don’t spend too much time filling out forms, tickets, or any other unnecessary work.
-Look for streamlined ways you can clearly communicate the defect to the development team without much overhead.
+Look for streamlined ways you can execute tests and then clearly communicate the defect to the development team without much overhead.
+Always look for automation opportunities.

 Customer Collaboration Over Contract Negotiation

-Overall, your relationship with the customer should look like a partnership, not a criminal case.
+Overall, your relationship with your customers should look like a partnership, not a criminal case.

 Responding to Change Over Following a Plan